 - graduate students appointed to 0.67 FTE Calendar Year Graduate Assistant appointments, with research responsibilities during the summer semester and summer stipend funding (typically derived from an external source that pays overhead to the institution).

-Summer Research Tuition Fellowship awards are made as part of the graduate contracting process.
+Summer Research Tuition Fellowship awards are made as part of the graduate contracting process defined below.
 As Research Assistants are required to register for four (4) credits of research during the summer, the Summer Research Tuition Fellowship Program is used to offset the cost of this required registration.
 Registration associated with coursework completed during the summer is above and beyond the required research registration and is not covered by this Summer Research Tuition Fellowship Program.
-Students or departments are responsible for those costs.

-If you have questions about a student’s eligibility for either of these Fellowships, please contact Assistant Dean, Jennifer Briggs at the Office of Graduate Studies at firstname.lastname@example.org.
+If you have questions about a student’s eligibility for either of these Fellowships, please contact Assistant Dean, Jenny Briggs, at the Office of Graduate Studies firstname.lastname@example.org.

 Fee and Health Insurance Remission